Lemmeyg/PredictionsApp-New/DraftPRD.md

 -They will predict the number of goals the home team and the away team will score.
 -The user will use the predictions page to submit predictions for the score of all fixtures in the next game week -A game week is also known as round.
-- when the user clicks on the submit button the data is sent to the Googelsheets “Predictions” table.
+- when the user clicks on the submit button the data is sent to the Googelsheets "Predictions" table.
-- the column headers are username,fixtureid, home team, away team, home team score, away team score, round -These predictions will be stores in the googlesheets “predictions’ Table -When the user enters a single numeric character into the input field for a score it will automatically move to the next input field for a score.
+- the column headers are username,fixtureid, home team, away team, home team score, away team score, round -These predictions will be stores in the googlesheets "predictions' Table -When the user enters a single numeric character into the input field for a score it will automatically move to the next input field for a score.
 -If a user has already submitted predictions for a specific round they will not be able to submit predictions for the same round again.
 -If a user has not entered in a score in each field it will not allow them to submit the prediction.

 ##1.5 Leaderboard
-The leaderboard shows the data in the googelsheets “leaderboard” table It will display record in order of “rank” with lowest number at the top of the table.
+The leaderboard shows the data in the googelsheets "leaderboard" table It will display record in order of "rank" with lowest number at the top of the table.

 —
 # 2.UX and Front end